Gaussian approximation of Gaussian scale mixture: Introduction

 \section{Introduction}

 Let $Z\sim N(0,I_n)$ be a standard Gaussian random variable in $\R^n$.
 Consider an independent random positive definite matrix $V$ of order $n$ with distribution $\mu$.
-We call the distribution of $\sqrt{V}Z$ a Gaussian scale mixture.
-Denote by $f$ the density of $\sqrt{V}Z$ in $\R^n$.
-We will see that for $n>1$ several $\mu$ can yield the same density $f$.
+We call the distribution of $ V^{1/2}Z$ a Gaussian scale mixture, where $V^{1/2}$ is the unique positive definite matrix such that $(V^{1/2})^2=V.$ Denote by $f$ the density of $ V^{1/2}Z$ in $\R^n$.
 In many practical circumstances, $\mu$ is not very well known, and $f$ is complicated.
 On the other hand, for $n=1$, and

 we note that, as the logarithm of a Laplace transform, $\log f(\sqrt x)$ is convex and thus the histogram of the symmetric density \eqref{GENERIC} looks like that of a normal distribution.
-The aim of the present paper is to say something of the best normal approximation $N(0,t_0)$ of $f$ in the sense of $L^2(\R^n).$
+The central aim of the present paper is to say something of the best normal approximation $N(0,t_0)$ of $f$ in the sense of $L^2(\R^n).$

-In Section 2, we recall some known facts and examples about the pair $(f,\mu)$ when $n=1.$ In Section 3, our main result, for $n=1,$ is Proposition 3.1 in which we show the existence of $t_0$, its uniqueness and the fact that $t_0<\E(V)$.
-This proposition also gives the equation, see \eqref{SOLVE}, that has to be solved to obtain $t_0$ when $\mu$ is known.
-In Section 4, we consider the more difficult case when $n>1$.
-In that case, $t_0$ is a positive definite matrix, and in Proposition 4.2, we show the existence of $t_0$.
-Proposition 4.3 considers the particular case where $V$ is concentrated on the multiples of $I_n. $ A basic tool we use in this paper is the Plancherel identity.
+In Section 2, we recall some known facts and examples about the pair $(f,\mu)$ when $n=1.$ In Section 3, our main result, for $n=1,$ is Theorem 3.1 in which we show the existence of $t_0$, its uniqueness and the fact that $t_0<\E(V)$.
+This theorem also gives the equation, see \eqref{SOLVE}, that has to be solved to obtain $t_0$ when $\mu$ is known.
+In Section 4 we consider the case $n\geq 2$ and investigate the fact that several distributions of the random positive definite matrix $V$ can give the same Gaussian mixture $V^{1/2}Z.$ In Section 5, we consider the problem of the Gaussian approximation of a Gaussian mixture in the more difficult case $n\geq 2.$ In that case, $t_0$ is a positive definite matrix, and in Theorem 5.2, we show the existence of $t_0$.
+Proposition 5.3 considers the particular case where $V$ is concentrated on the multiples of $I_n. $ A basic tool we use in this paper is the Plancherel identity.